Venom1991/refind-btrfs/README.md

 With this setup the newly created snapshot ended up being nested under the root subvolume but you can of course make your own adjustments as you see fit.
 This tool will only create the destination directory in case it doesn't exist.
 It wont do anything other than that.
 I've personally created another subvolume named @rw-snapshots directly under the default filesystem subvolume (ID 5) and mounted it at /root/.refind-btrfs.
 In my case the logical path of rwsnap_2020-12-14_05-00-00 would be /@rw-snapshots/rwsnap_2020-12-14_05-00-00.

-A generated manual boot stanza's file name is formatted like "{volume}_{loader}.conf" and turned to all lowercase letter which would result in, for this example, a file named "arch_vmlinuz-linux.conf".
+A generated manual boot stanza's file name is formatted like "{volume}_{loader}.conf" and converted to all lowercase letters which would result in, for this example, a file named "arch_vmlinuz-linux.conf".
 This file is then saved in a subdirectory (relative to rEFInd's root directory) named "btrfs-snapshot-stanzas" and finally included in the main config file by appending an "include" option which would, again for this example, look like this: "include btrfs-snapshot-stanzas/arch_vmlinuz-linux.conf".
 This last step is performed only once, during an initial run.
 Afterwards, it is detected as already being included in the main config file.

 The generated file's contents (representing the generated stanza) should look like this:
 ```